nawforce/apex-link/pkgforce/README.md

 Provides utility functions for handling collections of Salesforce metadata.
 The library is implemented in Scala in a style that allows it to be compiled for either use on both JVM or node.

-This code was originally part of [ApexLink](https://github.com/nawforce/ApexLink) which can perform static analysis of Apex code and support Salesforce IDEs.
-It has been spun out to allow it to be used for other tasks.

 ### NPM API

 The library is mostly written in Scala to support dual building for Java & Node.
 This model works well when you are